determined-ai/determined/docs/integrations/notification/slack.rst

 On the next page you will be a asked to select a channel for your webhook to post to.
 Choose a channel and then hit **Allow** and you will be taken back to the Incoming Webhooks page.

+.. _setting-up-webhook-in-determined:

 Setting up the Webhook in Determined
 ====================================

 Finally, we will need to add a Webhook in Determined using **Webhook URL** provided by Slack.

-In the **Webhook URLs for Your Workspace** section of Incoming Webhooks page you should see a list Webhook URLs for all of the Channels that you have added.
+In the **Webhook URLs for Your Workspace** section of Incoming Webhooks page you should see a list Webhook URLs for all of the channels that you have added.
 Click the **Copy** button for the appropriate Webhook URL and then navigate to the Webhooks page in Determined.

 On the Webhooks page in Determined click the **New Webhook** button in the top right corner of the page.